-A public organization at the national level are public organizations within a country.
+A public organisation at the national level are public organisation within a country.
 It is not as broad as the international level which is between two or more countries.
-National level public organization is just within one country.
-For example, a public organization in Nigeria, Dubai or United Kingdom.
+A national level public organisation is just within one country.
+For example a public organisation in Nigeria, Dubai or United Kingdom.
 It does not have any affiliation with foreign countries; they are self-sufficient on their own.